sous-chefs/bind/README.md

   a "." instead of an "@" and a leaving "." to define the email address.

 * `bind['forwardzones']`
-  - An array of zones to forward requests for.
+  - A hash of zones to forward requests for.

-* `bind['forwarders']`
-  - An array of forwarders to use with the forwardzones.

 * `bind['zonetype']`
   - The zone type, master, or slave for configuring